 5. Consultation

 5.1 The Executive Leadership Team discussed the updated Directorate Plans on the 21 March 2018 and 18 April 2018.
+Cabinet approved the Plans on the 1 May 2018.
 Staff were consulted in the development of the Plans.